florinhegedus/rolaw.ai/apps/rolaw-offline/README.md

 ## 4. Setup AWS
 For using AWS, you need to have an AWS account.
 1. From AWS Console Home, go to `IAM` -> `Access Management` -> `Users` -> `Create user`.
-2. Add `AmazonS3FullAccess` permission.
+2. Add `AmazonS3FullAccess` permission to the user.
-3. Create access key.
+3. Create an access key for the user.
 4. In terminal, run `aws configure` and paste the access key and secret access key.